Kripsii/alx-low_level_programming/0x02-functions_nested_loops/README.md

- prints every minute of the day of Jack Bauer
+a function that prints the 9 times table, starting with 0